Last updated: January 14, 2023.

 Taking the average electric kettle consumption of .073kWh, and the average price per unit of electricity, we can work out how much it costs to boil an electric kettle.

-In the US, it costs $0.01 to boil a typical electric kettle, on average.
+In the US, it costs just over $0.01 to boil a typical electric kettle, on average.

 In the UK, on average, it costs 2 cents (£0.016) to boil an electric kettle.

 The table below shows how much it costs to boil a kettle with 1 cup of water, the most common amount of water, and 1.5 liters of water (50.7 oz).

 |Cost per cup (8 oz / 236.6 ml)||Cost per boil (most common)||Cost per 1.5 liters (50.7 oz)|

 |Cost to boil a kettle in the US||$0.008||$0.0117||$0.0272|

 |Cost to boil a kettle in the UK||$0.014||$0.02||$0.0476|